How to find the best flamenco in Seville

 Your job, as a member of the audience, is to share in this passion, let it transport you, and not to get distracted or to distract the artists.

 El Duende – you may have heard this term bandied about if you’ve started paying attention to flamenco.
 There is no direct translation in English for this term.
-Duende is the soul of flamenco, the spirit within the performer.
+Duende is the soul of flamenco, the spirit within the performer, and if you’re really lucky, it may find its way into you, too.

 Flamenco is history